The Public Access Planning Portal will be unavailable between 8:30am and 10am on Thursday 12 May. We’re sorry for any inconvenience.

-Should you wish to speak about a particular application, you need to register your intention to do so by telephoning the Governance Support Office on (01803) 207087 at least one hour before the start of the meeting.
+Should you wish to speak about a particular application, you need to register your intention to do so by telephoning the Governance Support Office on (01803) 207087 at least three hours before the start of the meeting.

 You must not:

 - Make statements of a personal or slanderous nature

 - Be abusive or

 You may support your verbal representation at the Planning Committee with an electronic visual presentation.
 If you wish to have your presentation shown you must email your presentation to the Planning Department (firstname.lastname@example.org) two clear working days prior to the meeting to enable the presentation to include in the meetings overall presentation.
 The presentation will be shared by the Planning Officer and you will not be able to share your own screen.